kean/articles/2020-01-16-swiftui-data-flow.markdown

 ## Final Thoughts

 I've missed you, `@`.
 I'm glad SwiftUI finally brings you back, and in a big way.
-On a more serious note, I think data flow together with the [layout system]({{ site.url }}/post/post/swiftui-layout-system) is the strongest side of SwiftUI.
+On a more serious note, I think data flow together with the [layout system](/post/post/swiftui-layout-system) is the strongest side of SwiftUI.
 Both systems are powerful, elegant, and robust.

 Most of the current complaints about SwiftUI come with regards to its incomplete component library.
 There are some glaring gaps there.
 I wish Apple was more clear in their communication.
 We've already been there in 2014 when Swift 1.0 was presented as a production-ready language (spoiler alert: it wasn’t).
 A similar thing is happening with SwiftUI.

 SwiftUI in its current form seems more like a proof of concept which goal is to show that Apple's platonic ideal of a UI framework can be brought to reality.
 It has the best syntax, the best data flow, and the best layout system.
 The only thing that is lacking is the component library and it's surely just a matter of time when it becomes complete like UIKit (or hopefully better than UIKit!).

-Some people also raised performance concerns regarding SwiftUI data flow.
-I don't necessarily share them.
-In my experience working on large apps using reactive programming frameworks, I haven't found this to be an issue.
-And SwiftUI has even more potential for optimization.
-Views are lightweight.
-When Apple finishes optimizing SwiftUI, I think you should be able to re-create the entire view graph of you application 60 times a second and the framework should be able to handle it.
-This might sound outlandish, but not to someone who has written a computer game before.
+> **Update (Jul 1, 2020)**.
+On WWDC20, Apple introduced an enormous number of changes to SwiftUI.
+Fortunately, most of them are addictive and don't invalidate anything that I covered in this article, or the [layout system overview](/post/post/swiftui-layout-system).
+There are some new convenience data-related property wrappers too, such as [@SceneStorage](https://developer.apple.com/documentation/swiftui/scenestorage) and [@AppStorage](https://developer.apple.com/documentation/swiftui/appstorage).
+They, as well as the existing [@FetchRequest](https://developer.apple.com/documentation/swiftui/fetchrequest) property wrapper, are not as fundamental to SwiftUI, so I'm not covering them in this article.

 It seems mind-boggling just how many language features were needed to make SwiftUI possible: reflection, complex generics system, property wrappers, function builders, opaque return types, dynamic member lookup.
 There is a lot to learn!
 Fortunately, if you ever used reactive programming and MVVM before, your investment was fully worth it.
 SwiftUI is the closest thing to it as you can get.
 This new direction for development for Apple platforms makes me excited for its future.